 Do you think that cooperation can advance development in the Mediterranean?
-Discover our funding opportunities to support your project proposal.
+Discover our funding opportunities to support your projects.

 Cooperation is all about people!
-Explore our database and find the right partners for developing your project proposal.
+Explore our database and find the right partners for developing your projects.

 Enter the world of cross-border cooperation in the Mediterranean and learn how our projects are bringing about change in the region.

 Keep up-to-date with the news, stories, events and opportunities by subscribing to our newsletter.